Ever wonder why you can’t stick to a routine? Why spicy foods make you irritable? Or why change is so difficult for you?

-Vata is known as the king dosha.
-It has the capacity to move the other doshas out of balance.
-This is why oftentimes no matter what the other dosha imbalances are, we're always looking to balance Vata first if it is out of balance.
+Vata is known as the 'king dosha' and has the capacity to move the other doshas out of balance.
+This is why no matter what the other dosha imbalances are, we're always looking to balance Vata first if it is out of balance.

 Out of balance, the Vata dosha tends to be irregular in every way.
 They can be nervous and may experience insomnia, constipation and anxiety.
 It can lead to improper communication and cause abnormal movements in the body, such as tics, tremors and muscle spasms.

 The best lifestyle change you can make to help balance Vata is less activity and more rest.
-Vata is naturally fast moving and tends to be all over the place, so the more rest you take, the more grounded you'll feel.
+Vata is naturally fast-moving and tends to be all over the place, so the more rest you take, the more grounded you'll feel.
 Pilates and yoga poses that focus predominantly on stretching are particularly good for Vata.
-Sun salutations done slowly, holding each position for 2-3 breaths, is my favorite yoga series for balancing Vata.
+Sun salutations done slowly, holding each position for 2-3 breaths, are my favorite yoga series for balancing Vata.